-As you can see, State Farm offers competitive pricing for standard and senior rates, although quotes for smokers are slightly more expensive when compared to other top life insurance companies.
-Furthermore, State Farm is far from the cheapest option available for life insurance.
+As you can see, State Farm offers competitive pricing for standard and senior rates, although quotes for smokers are slightly more expensive compared to other top life insurance companies.
+However, State Farm is far from the cheapest option for life insurance.
 For example, for a 20-year standard policy with $250,000 in coverage, State Farm is within $1 of the average monthly cost among the five largest insurers.
 However, State Farm is 35% more expensive than the cheapest term policy offered by Protective Life Insurance.

 Return of Premium

 State Farm's Return of Premium policy is similar to Select Term in that you can get a policy with more than $100,000 in coverage for either 20 or 30 years.
 But this policy allows you to receive all the premiums you paid back if you outlive the term length.
 Due to this added benefit, the Return of Premium policy is much more expensive.
 For example, a 30-year-old's premiums would cost $60 more per month for a $250,000 policy.
 In the graph below, we have compared quotes for the two term life insurance products.

 The Instant Answer policy is a smaller term life insurance policy that is meant as final expense insurance, covering minor financial needs after your death.
 The policy provides up to $50,000 of coverage with a length of 10 years or until you turn 50, whichever occurs first.
 The Instant Answer policy requires no medical exam, but you'll need to answer basic health questions during the application process.